calfus-open-source/magikube-docs/docs/how-to/AWS/Nodegroup.md

 🚨 If you proceed with this command, be aware that it will be a catastrophic event and can not be reverted. 🚨

 In case you need to destroy infrastructure that was created using `magikube`, you can run
+- All files from ECR repository `<prj-name>-<app-name>-app`, must be cleaned before executing the destroy command.
 ```bash
 magikube destroy PROJECT_NAME
 ```